NolanHodge/Beacon/Notes.md

 * does not determine implementation
 * does not depend on dev methodology, platform or implementation concerns

-### conceptual arch
+## Conceptual Architecture
-#### in mind of devs, decompose system without going into details of interface spec
+  - in mind of devs, decompose system without going into details of interface spec
-* includes - what a system does, responsibilites, ineractions, control and data flow
+    - * includes - what a system does, responsibilites, ineractions, control and data flow
-* examine existing documentation to obtain
+    - * examine existing documentation to obtain

-### concrete arch
+## Concrete Architecture
-#### actual relationships, real arch based on code, harder to understand, created manually
+  - actual relationships, real arch based on code, harder to understand, created manually
-* includes - what a system does and how it will do it
+    - * includes - what a system does and how it will do it
-* inspect code to obtain
+    - * inspect code to obtain

-concrete arch should be used to refine conceptual arch
+Concrete Architecture should be used to refine Conceptual Architecture

 ## Testing

-* finding differences between expected and observed behaviour, systematic attempt to find faults in a planned manner
+finding differences between expected and observed behaviour, systematic attempt to find faults in a planned manner\
-* goal is to show program meets its spec
+goal is to show program meets its spec

+Terms
-failure - when expected behaviour deviates from specified behaviour
+ - Failure - When expected behaviour deviates from specified behaviour

-error state - system in a state where furthor processing will lead to failure
+ - Error State - system in a state where furthor processing will lead to failure

-fault - defect/bug, the mechanical/algorithmic cause of an error
+ - Fault - Defect/bug, the mechanical/algorithmic cause of an error

-defect vs failure - defects may lead to failures but failures may show up elsewhere
+ - Defect vs Failure - defects may lead to failures but failures may show up elsewhere

-defects - missing reqs, wrong spec, infeasible req, faulty system design, wrong algorithms, syntax, precision faults, bounds checking, timing faults
+ - Defects - Missing reqs, wrong spec, infeasible req, faulty system design, wrong algorithms, syntax, precision faults, bounds checking, timing faults

-reliability - measure of success with which observed behaviour conforms to spec, the probability that system will not fail
+ - Reliability - measure of success with which observed behaviour conforms to spec, the probability that system will not fail

-fault avoidance - prevent faults before system is released fault detection - identify error states and faults before release
+ - Fault Avoidance - Prevent faults before system is released
+ - Fault Detection - Identify error states and faults before release

 ## Krutchents 4+1 Views
 |View | Style |